rubyfu/RubyFu/module_0x3__network_kungfu/tns_enumeration.md

 # Oracle TNS Enumeration

+The practitcal way to understand how to a specifc protocol works is to use it's clinet tools and monitor its packets.

 If you take a look to pure connection from SQL*plus cline to a TNS listener, you'll find the first connect packet as bellow